SvOlli/sorbus/doc/cpu_detect.md

 required.
 Memory used can also be kept very low: 32 bytes have been proven to be enough, if the memory is "wrapped around" by not fully decoding the address.
-The code size is just 30 bytes, but the amount of memory provided needs to be a power of 2.
+The code size is just 30 bytes, but the amount of memory provided needs to be a power of 2, as implementing this differently does not make sense.

 The "result-byte" written to the end of memory will then be evaluated.
-If it is in the defined range, the processor type id will be returned by the runtime environment, otherwise a zero to indicate a failure.
+If it is in the defined range, the processor type id will be returned by the runtime environment, otherwise a zero indicates a failure.

 The "runtime environment" also comes with another feature.
 Since it's well encapsulated, it can be used just as a subroutine in differenct